-Reading lessons within each unit feature text-dependent comprehension questions aligning with the CCSS.
+The lessons for each unit feature text-dependent comprehension questions aligning to the CCSS.

 Literal questions assess students' recall of key details from the text.
-These are textdependent questions that require students to paraphrase and/or refer back to the portion of the text where the specific answer is provided.
-Literal questions generally address Reading Standards for Literature 1 (RL.4.1) and/or Reading Standards for Informational Text 1 (RI.4.1).
+These are text-dependent questions that require students to paraphrase and/or refer back to the portion of the text where the specific answer is provided.
+Literal questions generally address Reading Standards for Literature 1 (RL.5.1) and/or Reading Standards for Informational Text 1 (RI.5.1).

 Inferential questions ask students to infer information from the text and to think critically.
 These are also text-dependent, but require students to summarize and/or refer back to the portions of the text that lead to and support the inference they are making.
-These questions generally address Reading Standards for Literature 2-5 (RL.4.2-RL.4.5) and/or Reading Standards for Informational Text 2-5 (RI.4.2-RI.4.5).
+These questions generally address Reading Standards for Literature 2-5 (RL.5.2-RL.5.5) and/or Reading Standards for Informational Text 2-5 (RI.5.2-RI.5.5).